Hoshi Wo Miru Hito

-Hoshi wo Miru Hito (星をみるひと?, "Stargazer") is a 1987 Japanese video game for the Famicom home console.
-Developed by Another and published by HOT B, it is based on the 1984 video game Psychic City.
+is a 1987 role-playing video game developed by Another and published by HOT-B for the Family Computer.
+It is based on the 1984 video game Psychic City.
 The game is a science fiction RPG where players use psychic powers to fight enemies.

-Reviewers noted the often confusing and highly difficult gameplay.
+Reviewers noted the often confusing and highly difficult gameplay, leading to the game being considered one of the worst video games ever made.
 Japanese gamers have dubbed it "Densetsu no Kusoge" (伝説のクソゲー, lit. '"Legendary Shitty Game').

 Development

-The game is developed by game developer Another, and is based on the earlier 1984 cyberpunk-themed computer role-playing game Psychic City.
-Psychic City was a 1984 PC-8801 role-playing game set in New York where everyone had psychic powers.
+The game is developed by game developer Another and is based on the earlier 1984 cyberpunk-themed computer role-playing game Psychic City, a 1984 PC-8801 role-playing game set in New York where everyone had psychic powers.

 The game's copyright is owned by City Connection Co., Ltd. as of 2016.

 Story

 The game is set in a cyberpunk-style future world in which the supercomputer Crew III has brainwashed Earth's population into driving themselves to extinction.
 The only ones who can resist Crew III are those with extrasensory perception, whom Crew III has sent a team of bounty hunters to wipe out.
 By the time the game begins, only four psychics --- who, incidentally, are the four player characters --- are known to remain: the children Minami, Shiba, Misa, and Aine.
 The four must journey to Ark City, and eventually, outer space, in order to defeat Crew III.

 In the end, however, the party learns that Crew III didn't exist; rather, the humans were being brainwashed by a race of sapient dolphins who, depending on the player's choices, want to either annihilate or befriend the human race.